El Salvador national football team: Beginnings

 El Salvador's other matches in the 1920s were friendlies against Costa Rica and Honduras.
-They lost their first friendly 3–0 against the national football team of Costa Rica, while the second and third ended in a 1–0 loss and 0–0 draw against Honduras.
+They lost their first friendly 3–0 against Costa Rica, while the second and third ended in a 1–0 loss and 0–0 draw against Honduras.
 On 7 December 1928, El Salvador recorded their first ever win, 5–0 over Honduras, the team that would become their traditional rivals, with Gustavo "Taviche" Marroquín scoring every goal.
 The game was played at Campo Marte, San Salvador, and was also the first time the team had scored in an international match.

 1930s

 In the early 1930s, El Salvador appointed their first official national coach, the American Mark Scott Thompson, in preparation for the 1930 Central American and Caribbean Games in Havana.
 El Salvador finished in fourth place at the games.
 The Salvadoran Football Federation was founded in 1935.
 By this time, El Salvador were coached by the Spaniard, Pablo Ferre Elías.
 The 1935 Central American and Caribbean Games took place in El Salvador's new government-funded Estadio Flor Blanca, at that time the biggest stadium in the country.
 The Salvadoran squad consisted of Edmundo Majano as goalkeeper; Tobias Rivera and Raúl Castro in defence; Américo Gonzalez and Napoleon Cañas as midfielders; and Álex Morales, Rogelio Aviles, Fidel Quintanilla, Miguel "Americano" Cruz, and Andrés Hernández as strikers.
 Previously the national team had worn black and white striped jerseys and this was the first time they turned out in a blue strip.
 The team finished in third place as bronze medal winners.

 In 1938, the Salvadoran Football Federation became affiliates of FIFA.
 El Salvador participated in the 1938 Central American and Caribbean Games, hosted in Panama, which were won by Mexico, with Costa Rica in second place.
 El Salvador won two and lost three of their five matches.
 A match for third place against Colombia was cancelled because of the bad state of the players, and El Salvador finished in fourth place.